tinymce/tinymce-docs/advanced/configuring-comments-callbacks.md

 * **createdAt**: The date the comment was created.

-The done callback needs to take an object of the form:
+The `done` callback should accept the following object:
 ```js
 {
   conversationUid: string, // the new conversation uid